 GeneCards Summary for BCL2A1 Gene

 BCL2A1 (BCL2-Related Protein A1) is a Protein Coding gene.
-Diseases associated with BCL2A1 include stomach cancer and glucocorticoid resistance.
+Diseases associated with BCL2A1 include glucocorticoid resistance and stomach cancer.
 Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Transcriptional misregulation in cancer.
 GO annotations related to this gene include protein homodimerization activity and BH domain binding.

 UniProtKB/Swiss-Prot Summary for BCL2A1 Gene